seacode/gmacs/examples/smbkc_18/doc/smbkc.md

    \hline
 \end{tabular}
 \end{table}
-\fontsize{9}{10}

 ### Encounter-probability component
 One can check to ensure that observed encounter frequencies for either low or high probability samples are within the 95% predictive interval for predicted encounter probability (Figure \ref{fig:encounter}.
 Diagnostics for positive-catch-rate component was evaluated using a standard Q-Q plot.
-Qualitatively, the fits to SMBKC are reasonable but could stand some more evaluation for improvement as only one configuration was tested here (Figures \ref{fig:qq1} and \ref{fig:qq2}.
+Qualitatively, the fits to SMBKC are reasonable but could stand some more evaluation for improvement as only one configuration was tested here (Figures \ref{fig:eq1} and \ref{fig:qq2}.

+### Pearson residuals
+Spatially the residual pattern can be evaluated over time.
+Results for SMBKC shows that consistent positive or negative residuals accross or within years is limited for the encounter probability component of the model and for the positive catch rate component (Figures \ref{fig:pearson1} and \ref{fig:pearson2}, respectively).
+Some VAST plots for visualizing results can be seen by examining the direction of faster or slower spatial decorrelation (termed "geometric anisotropy"; Figure \ref{fig:aniso}).